Schwartz10/web3-state-manager/readme.md

 The web3-state-manager does exactly what it's named - it syncs your application's front-end state with the state of web3 through the redux store.

-It's also capable of placing a single smart contract in your redux store too.
+It's also capable of placing a single smart contract in your redux store.
 Find configuration instructions below.

 ### The Challenge:
 Managing the front end application state with web3 can get tricky - especially when users switch between networks and accounts on MetaMask.